Derry GAA: History

-As early as 1934, there were ten Derry camogie clubs.
-Derry drew with Antrim in the Maguire Cup in 1954, and built on this progress to beat Antrim in that year's Ulster Senior Camogie Championship final by 5–02 to 2-02 - the county's first Ulster Senior Camogie Championship title.
+Derry drew with Antrim in the Maguire Cup in 1954, and built on this progress to beat Antrim in that year's Ulster Senior Camogie Championship final by 5–2 to 2–2 - the county's first Ulster Senior Camogie Championship title.
 They went on to defeat Mayo and London en route to the All-Ireland Senior Camogie Championship final.
-However they were beaten by an impressive Dublin side, who had not lost a competitive match since 1947, on a scoreline of 10–04 to 4-02.
+However they were beaten by an impressive Dublin side, who had not lost a competitive match since 1947, on a scoreline of 10–4 to 4–2.
 Theresa Halferty, Carrie Rankin, Patsy McCloskey and Pat O'Brien from this team were chosen on the Ulster team for the inaugural Gael Linn Cup inter-provincial series, but the county's appearance in the 1954 All-Ireland decider did little to further the game in Derry.
 The county won the Ulster championship and contested the All-Ireland Senior Camogie Championship final in 1954.
 They had previously defeated Antrim in the first round of the 1948 championship, but then surprisingly lost to Down.